capogreco/blog.science.family/posts/250413_shaders.md

             1.0 - p.mouseY / p.height
          ])

-         // Apply the shader
+         // apply the shader
          p.shader (theShader)

-         // Draw a rectangle covering the entire canvas p.rect(0, 0, p.width, p.height)
+         // draw a rectangle covering the entire canvas p.rect(0, 0, p.width, p.height)
       }
    }

-   // // Create the p5 instance and attach it to the container new p5 (sketch)
+   // pass the sketch in to a new p5 instance new p5 (sketch)

-   // // Render the code for the p5 sketch
-   codeblockRenderer (document, "p5_shader_script", "p5_canvas")
+   // render this code in a syntax-highlighted codeblock codeblockRenderer (document, "p5_shader_script", "p5_canvas")
 </script>

 In this p5.js example:

-1. We create a p5.js sketch with the instance mode
+1. we create a p5.js sketch with the instance mode
-2. We define both vertex and fragment shaders as strings within our JavaScript code
+2. we define both vertex and fragment shaders as strings within our JavaScript code
-3. We use p5.js's `createShader ()` function to compile the shader
+3. we use p5.js's `createShader ()` function to compile the shader
-4. We pass uniforms to the shader using `setUniform ()`
+4. we pass uniforms to the shader using `setUniform ()`
-5. The shader creates gradient background with animated circles and mouse interaction
+5. the shader creates gradient background with animated circles and mouse interaction

-This approach makes shader programming more accessible to beginners who are already familiar with p5.js.
+This approach makes shader programming accessible to those who would prefer to use p5.js.

 # Creating Moiré Effects with Shaders